jaumard/ecmas-annotations/README.md

          * @return {void}
          */
         init: function(data){
           // do something with data
+          this.value = data.value || "default value";
         }

     });